swisnl/json-api-server/README.md

 The BaseApiRepository uses a trait to retrieve a models relationships.
 You can use this trait if you want to use the existing implementation.

-#### BaseApiSchema
-Every model needs a schema to be mapped for Json Api response.
-This schema needs to inherit the BaseApiSchema.
-You can override the methods from the BaseApiSchema and if the existing implementation can't figure out the resource type, you can override that as well.

 #### Model Contract
 If you like to have more configuration options for your model, you can implement the interface ModelContract.
 This interface will give you all the options currently available.
 ### Generating the required files